-Wilder is heard regularly on CBC and college radio and appears on TV shows such as CBC's Kim's Convenience and Netflix's Northern Rescue.
-Wilder has also composed soundtracks for short films (O Negative , Down The Rabbit Hole , On The Water ).
+Wilder's music can be heard on the CBC and across Canada on college radio and her music has appeared on TV shows such as CBC's Kim's Convenience and Netflix's Northern Rescue.
+She has also composed soundtracks for short films (O Negative , Down The Rabbit Hole , On The Water ).